Short-time blowup statistics of a Brownian particle in repulsive potentials: Introduction

 In the remainder of this paper we provide an accurate description of the $T \to 0$ tail of the blowup time distribution $\mathcal{P}(T,x_0,n)$ by explicitly calculating, for all $n=2,3,\dots$, this previously unknown pre-exponential factor.
 To achieve this goal we employ a different version of the WKB method, in the leading and subleading orders, by applying it to the Laplace-transformed backward Fokker--Planck equation, which describes the generating function of $\mathcal{P}(T,x_0,n)$.
 This variant of WKB theory is advantageous because -- by virtue of the Laplace transform and in contrast to the time-dependent OFM -- it deals with a time-independent problem.

-As we will see, for even $n$ the (leading and subleading) WKB solution alone suffices for calculating the prefactor.
-For odd $n$, however, the WKB solution breaks down in a small boundary layer around $x=0$.
+As we will see, for even $n$ the (leading and subleading) WKB solution provides a valid asymptotic for all $x$, and it suffices for an accurate calculation of the prefactor.
+For odd $n$, however, the WKB solution becomes invalid in a small boundary layer around $x=0$.
 Here we proceed by finding a separate, ``internal" solution, which then can be matched to the WKB solution in their common region of validity.

 Here is a plan of the remainder of the paper.
 In Sec. \ref{generating} we recap the exact formulation of the problem.
 The WKB solution, the internal solution and their matching are presented in Sec. \ref{theory}.
 Finally, Sec. \ref{discussion} includes a brief summary and discussion of our main results.